History of coins in Italy: Neapolitan piastra

 The Neapolitan piastra was the most common silver coin of the Kingdom of Naples.
-In order to distinguish it from the piastra issued on the island of Sicily, it is referred to as the "Neapolitan piastra" as opposed to the "Sicilian piastra".
+To distinguish it from the piastra issued on the island of Sicily, it is referred to as the "Neapolitan piastra" as opposed to the "Sicilian piastra".

 These two piastra were equal but were subdivided differently.
 The Neapolitan piastra was divided into 120 grana (singular: grano), each of 2 tornesi (singular: tornese) or 12 cavalli (singular: cavallo).
 There were also the carlino worth 10 grana and the ducato worth 100 grana.